MicrosoftDocs/VBA-Docs/api/Excel.Axis.AxisBetweenCategories.md

 ## Example

-This example causes the value axis in Chart1 to cross the category axis between categories.
+This example causes the value axis on Chart1 to cross the category axis between categories.

 ```vb
 Charts("Chart1").Axes(xlCategory).AxisBetweenCategories = True